 The countries we visit have lifestyles and expectations very different to those of developed countries and events can occur that will require patience and understanding from you the traveller.
 Health and Safety and operational standards, particularly of Hotels and Local Transport, can be unpredictable and are generally not up to western standards.
 However experienced and organised we and our Tour Leaders are, we are often at the mercy of the unpredictable.
 It is important to remember this and be aware that our type of trips can never be guaranteed to be without a hiccup or two.

-Because Oasis do not operate normal 'package holidays' the itineraries given in this brochure cannot be guaranteed to run exactly as outlined.
+Because Oasis do not operate normal 'package holidays' the maps and itineraries displayed in our brochure and on our website cannot be guaranteed to run exactly as outlined.
 However, it is rare that we have to make major changes and in the event that we do, this will be discussed with you either before or during the trip.
 It is important to bear in mind that should it not be possible to enter a certain country due to safety concerns, visa problems or political turmoil etc, and it becomes necessary to fly over a country in order to continue a trip, that all costs for flights will be borne by you and not Oasis.
 Should it not be possible for an Oasis trip to begin from a scheduled starting city due to border closures, civil unrest etc, Oasis will make all reasonable efforts to begin the trip from an alternative location.
 However, all additional costs that you may incur in travelling to the alternative location will be paid by you or your insurance company and not Oasis.
 On some of our expeditions we may pass through a country or part of a country that the British Foreign Office advise against travel to.
 On these occasions Oasis will inform you in advance.

 Accommodation and your Responsibility